Saturday, April 28, 2018

 Aesthetics

 Jean-Marc Torroella and Jerome Guerry should be forever proud of what they created.
-This is one of the best-looking games for the Atari ST using unique and colour landscapes with stunning attention to detail.
-The palette is eerie as it is comical with the cute sprites.
-The characters are animated perfectly, even the rude ones who stick out their tongues!!
+This is one of the best-looking games for the Atari ST, with colourful landscapes and stunning attention to detail.
+The palette is as eerie as it is comical with its superbly animated sprites.
+Even the rude ones who stick out their tongues!!

-The audio is (almost) as good as the visuals with a crunchy sampled tune playing on the title screen and intro.
-Charles Callet did great but, I'm more of a chiptune guy.
-In-game sound effects are sampled and I love these.
-From the firing of arrows, and clanging of swords to the silly screams of your enemies.
-Hardly high in quality but very enjoyable.
+The audio is (almost) as good as the visuals, with a crunchy sampled tune on the title screen and intro.
+Charles Callet did great, but I'm more of a chiptune guy.
+In-game sound effects are sampled, and I love these.
+From the firing of arrows and clanging of swords to the silly screams of your enemies.
+Absolutely superb.

 We've just enough time left to see a couple more screenshots.
 Keep on scrolling...